jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 ## Date Time Nullable display formatting issue.
 In one of the classes called, Productions, an attribute called Showtime was not displaying the time entered properly.
 In one section of the website, we wrote up a view for the Productions hosted at the theatre.
 Productions had its own index view as well as create, delete and details capabilities.
 Additionally, there is a controller assigned to all of the functions taking place with the productions at work.
-When someone would create a new Production the website would function as designed, however, upon returning to the index page, the user would not see the time they entered for the variables of ShowtimeMat and ShowtimeEve.
+When someone would create a new Production the website would function as designed; however, upon returning to the index page, the user would not see the time they entered for the variables of ShowtimeMat and ShowtimeEve.
 Instead, they would just see the desired format of hh:mm tt.
 So, to remedy this solution, I added code to the Model class for Productions rather than altering the view or controller.

-I'm showing the methdod I used below on the Production.cs file to debug the issue:
+This is the methdod I used below on the Production.cs file to debug the issue:

 	[DataType(DataType.Time)]
 	//[DisplayFormat(DataFormatString = "hh:mm tt", ApplyFormatInEditMode = true)] 			//before
-	[DisplayFormat(DataFormatString = "{0:hh:mm tt}", ApplyFormatInEditMode = true)]		/after
+	[DisplayFormat(DataFormatString = "{0:hh:mm tt}", ApplyFormatInEditMode = true)]		//after
         [Display(Name = "Evening Showtime")]
         public DateTime?
 ShowtimeEve { get; set; }

         [DataType(DataType.Time)]
-        //[DisplayFormat(DataFormatString = "hh:mm tt", ApplyFormatInEditMode = true)]			/before
+        //[DisplayFormat(DataFormatString = "hh:mm tt", ApplyFormatInEditMode = true)]			//before
-        [DisplayFormat(DataFormatString = "{0:hh:mm tt}", ApplyFormatInEditMode = true)]
+        [DisplayFormat(DataFormatString = "{0:hh:mm tt}", ApplyFormatInEditMode = true)]		//after
         [Display(Name = "Matinee Showtime")]
         public DateTime?
 ShowtimeMat { get; set; }